kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

 In the [last post](2016-11-16-couchdb-index-view-benchmark), we discussed how CouchDB's external query server works by examining the raw protocol.
 In this post, we're going to take a look at the performance of different query servers.

-The code used in this benchmarking are all [here](https://gist.github.com/kevinjqiu/dd461b36a6f1d6d755d7a317d8f98b75)
+The code used in this benchmarking is [here](https://gist.github.com/kevinjqiu/dd461b36a6f1d6d755d7a317d8f98b75).

+I listed below the method of the benchmark in detail.
+If you want you can [jump to conclusion](#result-comparison).

 # The Setup

 The benchmarks are done on my laptop (Intel 6th-gen i7 processor, 8G RAM, SSD) with CouchDB 1.6 in a docker container.
-But since we're benchmarking python views as well, let's make a new docker image and add python query server to it.
+Since we're benchmarking python views as well, we're going to customize the docker image add python query server to it.
 Here's the dockerfile:

     FROM couchdb
     RUN apt-get update -yqq && apt-get install -y python python-pip